ServBay Cross-Platform Data Migration Guide

 - Open the ServBay application.

-- Go to Settings in the left sidebar.
+- Go to the Settings section in the left navigation bar.

 ServBay Root CA